Graduate studies in the Faculty of Applied Health Sciences

 We offer graduate programs that are embedded in each of our academic units;

-We also offer interdisciplinary platform for two doctoral degrees, spanning each academic unit within the Faculty of Applied Health Sciences.
+We offer interdisciplinary platform for two doctoral degrees, spanning each academic unit within the Faculty of Applied Health Sciences.
 This develops a broad understanding of the issues related to each area.

 Research centres, institutes, and groups